ShiftyTR/JATOS_docs/versioned_docs/version-3.7.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 * `jatos.studyMembers.allowAddAllUsers` - Allow to add all users that exist on a JATOS to be added at once as members of a study.
 Default is false.
 * `jatos.resultData.export.useTmpFile` - If true, result data that are fetched from the database are first stored in a temporary file and only when they are all gathered the file is sent to the browser.
 If false the result data are streamed directly from the database to the browser.
 Default is false.
 * `jatos.maxResultsDbQuerySize` - Maximal number of results to be fetched from the DB at once (default is 10)
+* `jatos.user.authentication.oauth.googleClientId` - Activate Google Sign-In by putting your Google Client ID here (looks similar to this one "1234567890-abc123abc123.apps.googleusercontent.com")
+* `jatos.user.role.allowSuperuser` - Activate [Superuser role](User-Manager.html#superusers) by putting 'true' (default is 'false')
+* `jatos.studyAdmin.showStudyAssetsSize` - If set to 'false' it the 'Study Assets Size' column will be shown in the Study Admin page.
+Since calculating the study assets size can take some time on larger JATOS installations with slow disks, it can make sense to turn it off.
+Default is 'true'.
+* `jatos.studyAdmin.showResultDataSize` - If set to 'false' it the 'Result Data Size' column will be shown in the Study Admin page.
+Since calculating the result data can take some time on larger JATOS installations with a slow database, it can make sense to turn it off.
+Default is 'true'.
+* `jatos.studyAdmin.showResultFileSize` - If set to 'false' it the 'Result File Size' column will be shown in the Study Admin page.
+Since calculating the result file size can take some time on larger JATOS installations with slow disks, it can make sense to turn it off.
+Default is 'true'.

 Apart from those all [configuration properties possible in the Play Framework](https://www.playframework.com/documentation/latest/Configuration) are possible in JATOS' _production.conf_ too, e.g.